Emergent Chern-Simons Interactions in 3+1 Dimensions: Introduction

 for the simplest space-time variations of $a$, corresponding to the axion background $a=\beta t$ and $a = \vec\beta\cdot\vec x$, respectively, where the latter describes an ``axion wind'' background, \iec one that is constant in time but varies linearly in a spatial direction.
 Of course, both can occur together.

 The expression $\vec A \cdot\vec B$ appears in many places in the literature on magnetohydrodynamics \cite{moffatt69}, where it is used to characterize the magnetic field configurations in the plasmas.
-In particular, Eqn.~\eqref{current_field} describes a ``force free" field since the Lorentz force on a current parallel with the magnetic field vanishes \cite{woltjer1958theorem}.
+In particular, Eq.~\eqref{current_field} describes a force-free field since the Lorentz force on a current parallel with the magnetic field vanishes \cite{woltjer1958theorem}.
 We stress, however, that here we are interested in the response of materials where $\vec A \cdot\vec B$ is part of the effective action, and thus determines the response to external fields.